Skip to Content

 Sharing is caring!

+We were bummed when lock-down hit as our regular go to for lamb, Lave Lake Ranch, was not shipping, so this new find was a welcome addition to the lock down life.
 Cream Co is fabulous, and their lamb is really good.
-We kind of ended up eating like kings those first 9 months of being in lock-down as we now had access to wonderfully delicious cuts such as this lamb, as well as duck, quail, rib-eyes, the list goes on and on.
-Good news, is that they are still open to the public and they ship!
+We kind of ended up eating like kings those first 10 months of being in lock-down as we now had access to wonderfully delicious cuts such as this lamb, as well as duck, quail, rib-eyes, the list goes on and on.
+Good news, is that they are still open to the public.
 Back to this recipe for Pan Fried Lamb Loin Chops with Peas and Mint as it has become a favorite around here as it is really easy, and comes together in a flash.
 Pan frying makes it so much easier.

 With Easter around the corner as well as springtime lamb and peas starting to show up on the markets, I thought it was time to share this as it would be a lovely addition for all that Easter menu planning.
 Though I love an Easter ham, if we were going to be home this year, I would definitely be making these pan fried lamb loin chops.